Submission for the Fall 2020 CIC

-You can submit your project entry at the Project Submission Page which is currently live.
+You can submit your project entry at the Project Submission Page.

 #2.
 Project Description

-Quick description of what the project is about, what kind of problem you are trying to solve and who the potential users are.
+A short description of what the project is about, what kind of problem you are trying to solve, who the potential users are, what solution does it provide.
 Give some thought on how you would say this to a person you just met in one minute.

 #3.
 Team / Project Logo

-This is the first visual of your project which could help the project to stand out more.
-It is a good practice to think about the brand and market of your product from its inception.
+This is the first visual impression of your project and can convey a message about the brand and market of your product or service.

 Note: Please make your logo available in a downloadable format with a high-resolution.

-The video of your project is the first introduction to the judges which could really help for them to understand deeply about your project before meeting you face-to-face.
-It should be more about telling the story rather than just a rundown of the technology that you implemented.
-This is where you are able to demonstrate your work in action and be more creative in conveying the most important information about your project.
+This should clearly demonstrate how you envision users interacting with your product or service.
+Videos should be more about telling the story rather than just a rundown of the technology that you implemented.
+This is where you are able to demonstrate your work in action and show off the different types of users and the value they get from using your solution.

-Make sure you allot plenty of time and thought in the creation of your video.
+Be sure to allot plenty of time and thought in the creation of your video.
 Guidelines for the video are available here and you can take a look at some of the previous winner's project videos here as well.